 Thousands of pedestrians experience collisions with motor vehicles every year in Orlando, as well as across the United States.
 According to the Centers for Disease Control and Prevention (CDC), there were 5,977 fatal pedestrian accidents in 2017 alone.
 That works out to a pedestrian death every 88 minutes.

 Given the lack of protection pedestrians have compared to drivers, the injuries in these accidents are often devastating.
-Those that survive can face lifelong consequences and a severely diminished quality of life.
+Those who survive can face lifelong consequences and a severely diminished quality of life.

 It is possible to secure financial compensation for your injuries following a pedestrian accident.
 While obtaining this compensation is never easy, an Orlando pedestrian accident lawyer could help simplify the process.
 Learn more during a free consultation with an Orlando personal injury lawyer at Bogin, Munns, & Munns.
 Call (407) 578-9696 to schedule yours today.

 Risk Factors for Pedestrian Accidents